techidaily/site-extra-support/source/_posts/new-periscope-filming-made-easy-the-ultimate-how-to.md

  You might be aware of the fact that Periscope videos can be processed only for 24 hours but users cannot save or download them for future needs.
 It poses restriction on content but if you are looking for a potential solution to beat this problem then the guide below can help you.
 Here we are introducing some of the best methods to record or save periscope videos from iOS, android, Mac and PC.

-## 1.Save Periscope video from iOS or Mac

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/FLO5dwmJAVs?si=1OYH8rv8aPaMsCiU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/xg3PHS_Ee80?si=fE_iGIqHjKvWFIN3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## 1.Save Periscope video from iOS or Mac

 ### Using [Quick Time](https://support.apple.com/downloads/quicktime) to Record from your iPhone